chklueter/debugging/Debugging1/README.md

 ## Finding and fixing a bug

-Ofcourse our `for` loop is the code messing with the `index` and we can easily see the condition is wrong and should be `index < elements.length` instead.
+Of course our `for` loop is the code messing with the `index` and we can easily see the condition is wrong and should be `index < elements.length` instead.

 ```js